 1. Opportunity vs. Capability

 There is a strong acceptance among organizations that digital transformation is required for their industrial enterprise.
-However, there is a hesitancy to make step-change improvements, to technologies such as a distributed control system, due to cost and opportunity lost during the transition.
+However, there is a hesitancy to make step-change improvements to technologies, such as a DCS, due to cost and opportunity lost during the transition.

 2. Criticality of Working Cross-Department